Community Addictions Worker

 - Demonstrated ability to maintain current and accurate confidential records of client files.

-- Demonstrates skill and knowledge related to Motivational Interviewing techniques & coaching skills.
+- Demonstrates skill and knowledge related to Motivational Interviewing techniques and coaching skills.

 - Works collaboratively with a multi-disciplinary team within the organization.